gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This new capability makes it easier for integrators to provide more powerful interfaces for invoking Gradle builds.

-### Easier to determine ignored tests in HTML test report
+### Easier to identify ignored tests in HTML test report

 The HTML test report now has a dedicated tab for ignored tests, at the overview and package level.
 This makes it much easier to see which tests were ignored at a glance.

 Thanks to [Paul Merlin](https://github.com/eskatos) for this improvement.

 ### Support for building large zips